Lionel Messi news: ‘Neither of us like losing!’ – Barcelona star lifts lid on Cristiano Ronaldo rivalry after landing FIFA Best award | Goal.com

 The former has been hampered by an unfortunate injury so far this season, but has returned to competitive action and is determined to help his club side to more major honours.

-Messi also has another shot at Copa America glory with Argentina to look forward to next summer, with the 31-year admitting that he wants domestic, continental and international success in 2020.
+Messi also has another shot at Copa America glory with Argentina to look forward to next summer, with the 32-year admitting that he wants domestic, continental and international success in 2020.

 He added on his targets for the current campaign: “It’s been four years since we’ve won the Champions League and we really want to win it again.